Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Approach

 \subsection{Overview}

-We augment the existing geometric controller described in \cref{sec:ctrl} with a custom force allocation method (replacing the standard approach presented in \cref{sec:forceAllocation}) to achieve trajectories for the quadrotors that avoid inter-robot collisions.
+We augment the existing geometric controller described in \cref{sec:ctrl} with a custom force allocation method (replacing the standard approach presented in Section \ref{sec:forceAllocation}) to achieve trajectories for the multirotors that avoid inter-robot collisions.
+Our approach employs a unifying framework that is capable of handling point mass and rigid payloads.
 As such, we provide a drop-in replacement for \cref{eq:baseline}, that is we use the desired force on the payload, $\Fd$, and the desired moments for the payload, $\Md$, as input and compute the desired cable forces, $\mud$, while taking inter-robot collision avoidance into account.
 The nonlinear optimization problem formulation can be defined as,

-where $\opi(\mud, \boldsymbol\cdot)$ and $\opj(\mud, \boldsymbol\cdot)$ are the positions of each pair of quadrotors and $r_i, r_j$ are safety radii.
+where $\opi$($\mud$, $\boldsymbol\cdot$) and $\opj$($\mudj$, $\boldsymbol\cdot$) are the positions of each robot pair (see \cref{eq:uavpos},\cref{eq:desiredDirections}) and $r_i, r_j$ are the safety radii.
 Consider the tracking of the desired cable directions $\qid$ is fast enough such that $\qi = \qid$.
-Then $\opi$ and $\opj$ can be described as a function of $\mud$ (see \cref{eq:desiredDirections}) and other nonlinear terms expressed with $(\boldsymbol\cdot)$.
 The first constraint enforces the force allocation constraints for the point mass or rigid body payload case, respectively.
-The second constraint ensures that the safety distance between each pair of \emph{i} and \emph{j} quadrotors is at least $r_i + r_j$.

-Without the second constraint, the optimal solution in the least square sense of the desired cable force allocation is provided by \cref{eq:baseline}.
+The second constraint ensures that the safety distance between each pair of \emph{i} and \emph{j} robots is at least $r_i + r_j$.
+Without the second constraint, the optimal solution for the desired cable forces is the same as in \cref{eq:baseline}.
 Instead of using a nonlinear optimization that solves for $\mud$ subject to the second nonconvex constraint, we use a cascaded design of three quadratic programs (QPs) to link these variables implicitly, see \cref{fig:qp_arch}.
-The first three blocks in \cref{fig:qp_arch} run on each quadrotor for all robot pairs.
-Thus, for $n$ quadrotors, these blocks are executed $n(n-1)/2$ times.
+The first three blocks in \cref{fig:qp_arch} run in a decentralized manner on each multirotor to compute all hyperplanes for all robot pairs.
+Thus, for $n$ multirotors, these blocks are executed $n(n-1)/2$ times.